bloominstituteoftechnology/Sprint-Challenge-React-Smurfs/Answers.md

   that the World Wide Web is built on, essentially.

 1. What does CRUD stand for?

+- CRUD refers to the operations that are performed across networks between clients and servers, Create, Read, Update, and Delete.

 1. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
 1. Mention three tools we can use to make AJAX requests